-Students arriving at school after 8:35 a.m.
+Students arriving at school after 8:20 a.m.
 (5 minutes after the opening of school) must report to the attendance office, sign in, and obtain a pass to enter class.

 Students will not be allowed to leave school during the day except in cases of emergency illness or dental and doctor appointments, and only then with prior administrative approval.
 Any student will be allowed to check out in between classes when the parent or guardian comes to the school.
 Parents/guardians who come and sign out their child must adhere to the criteria for excused absences for the time missed for the absence to be considered excused.
-Students in grades 9-12 ages 18 or older may sign themselves out of school during the regular school day if the school has on file a written, notarized request from the student's parent/guardian allowing their student to check themselves out of school will not notify the parent/guardian of excessive absences or tardiness if they allow their student this privilege.
+Telephone calls to ask that a student be allowed to check out will NOT be allowed.
+Students are expected to bring a note to school and deliver it to the school office upon their arrival to school should they need to check out later in the school day.
+Students in grades 9-12 ages 18 or older may sign themselves out of school during the regular school day if the school has on file a written, notarized request from the student's parent/guardian allowing their student to check themselves out of school.
+The written request shall include an acknowledgement that the parent understands that the school will not notify the parent/guardian of excessive absences or tardiness if they allow their student this privilege.
 The written parental request may be waived by the principal in the event the principal determines through verification that the student is living on his/her own.
+Students who do not sign in and out according to procedure could seriously jeopardize an absence appeal.
 Students who do not sign in and out according to procedure may be considered skipping school and subject to disciplinary actions.